AdobeDocs/media-analytics.en/help/reporting/metrics/closed-captioning-streams-impacted.md

 >[!ENDSHADEBOX]

 The **Streams impacted by closed captioning** metric counts sessions in which the viewer enabled captions at least once.
-The metric is a session-level boolean — multiple caption toggles within the same session count as one impacted stream.
+The metric is a session-level boolean; multiple caption toggles within the same session count as one impacted stream.
 For total caption-enable volume, use [Closed captioning counts](closed-captioning-count.md).

 ## How this metric is calculated